yacineKahlerras/bookmark-landing-page/README.md

 ## Overview

-Landing page with sliding animations and uses the EmailJS api to send emails to my gmail address, also a regex for email validation.
+Landing page with sliding animations and uses the ["EmailJS"](https://www.emailjs.com/) api to send emails to my gmail address, also a regex for email validation.

 ### Links